What is the Individualized Education Program (IEP)?

 An Individualized Education Program (IEP) describes the educational program that has been designed to meet that child's unique needs.
 Each child who receives special education and related services must have an IEP.
 Each IEP must be designed for one student and must be a truly individualized document.
 The IEP creates an opportunity for teachers, parents, school administrators, related services personnel, and students (when age appropriate) to work together to improve educational results for children with disabilities.
 The IEP is the cornerstone of a quality education for each child with a disability.

-Program (IEP) is a legally binding document.
-It establishes a
+The Individualized Education Program (IEP) is a legally binding document.
+It establishes a plan for an individual student who meets the following eligibility criteria :

 1)

-For the state definition, refer to: Special Education regulation - 28.02(7)2) The student is unable to progress effectively in regular education as a result of the disability.
+For the state definition, refer to: Special Education regulation - 28.02(7)

 "Disability shall mean 1 or more of the following impairments."